acoppes/acoppes/site/_drafts/ldjam52.markdown

 Basically, in the game you control a Harvester and have to harvest spice, at some point a Sand Worm tries to eat you and you have to escape and repeat until a target spice is reached or until you get eaten.

-### Terrain
+### The Dunes

-The first thing I wanted to achieve was the sensation of Arrakis’ dunes (hence its other name Dune).
-For that I decided to use Unity’s terrain tool.
+The first thing I wanted to achieve was the sensation of Arrakis’ dunes and for that I decided to use Unity’s terrain tool which I never used before and I quickly managed to have something I liked.

 ### The Harvester